While things are moving with COVID-19, We want you to know that headspace Port Augusta is still here to support your mental health.

 Feedback is important to headspace Port Augusta.
 It allows us to develop and maintain quality services to young people that access our centre.

-Its important to tell us if we are doing things well and if are things we could do better.
+Its important to tell us if we are doing things well and if there are things we could do better.
 If you would like to discuss feedback face to face please call 8641 4300 to make a time to talk.

 headspace Port Augusta is a free and confidential youth health service dedicated to supporting young people aged 12-25.